iaamp/awesome-ukraine-donations/README.md

     * source: theconversation.com are 'academics and journalists', based in Australia and other sides around the world

 ## Open Questions (aka ToDos)
-* Is there an official statement of the Ukranian government on the type of financial help via donations they need?
+* Is there an official statement of the Ukranian government on the type of help via donations they need?

 ## Official Ukrainian Organizations
 #### National Bank of Ukraine (NBU)